mgks/docmd/docs/getting-started/basic-usage.md

 └── config.js
 ```

 Each Markdown file should start with YAML frontmatter to define metadata like the page title.
-See [Writing Content > Frontmatter](/writing-content/frontmatter/) for details.
+See [Content > Frontmatter](/content/frontmatter/) for details.

 ## 3. Preview Your Site (`docmd dev`)